UofSC-Fall-2022-Math-587-001/homework10/README.md

 ### Implementation part

-Implement Step 1 of the quadratic sieve.
+Implement the Tonelli-Shanks algorithm for finding square roots modulo a power of a prime.